Local Pub Guide

 Unit 16 Castle Mills

 Exciting new venture for Bowness Bay housed in an imaginatively re-designed industrial unit beside the brewery.
 The range of recycled materials is inspired and the self-referencing use of copper is a visual joy!
 The bar is made from a 209-year-old piece of oak felled in Bowness Bay, Windermere, and oak from eight whisky casks.
 Fantastic opportunity to sample up to 12 Bowness beers - all under one roof - plus draught Prosecco and local cider on craft keg.
-Brewery tours and tutored tastings are on the cards alongside special events early week.
+For bookable brewery tours and tastings contact Nicola.
 Regular party nights with music, food and dancing - advertised on social media.
+Occasional solo acoustic singers in the main bar.

 24 Finkle Street